-This homemade marinara sauce is made ultra-simply with fresh tomatoes, garlic, and herbs.
+This homemade marinara sauce is made ultra-simply from scratch with fresh tomatoes, garlic, and herbs.
 No cans here, just delicious, fresh from the garden tomato sauce!

-But it’s summer and tomatoes are growing and I have five beautiful ones sitting right here in front of me.
+But it’s summer and tomatoes are growing and I have a basket of beautiful ones sitting right here in front of me.
 So screw the cans.
-We’re making a fresh tomato homemade marinara.
+Today we’re making a fresh tomato homemade marinara sauce!

 And we’re gonna leave the skin on too!
 Most recipes will have you blanch the tomato to remove the skin, but I didn’t find it to be all that necessary.
 AND the skin has healthy insoluble fiber.
 Double win.

-How do you make marinara sauce with fresh tomatoes?
+How to make marinara sauce with fresh tomatoes

-To make this simple marinara sauce, heat a touch of oil, toast some garlic, throw in diced fresh tomatoes and let them simmer.
+To make this simple marinara sauce, heat a touch of oil in a pot, add some garlic, throw in diced fresh tomatoes and let that all simmer.
 Not only is cooking going to break these tomatoes down into a smooth sauce and remove those sour tones, but it’s also going to increase the concentration of lycopene, one of the most potent antioxidants!

 Once you’ve cooked down the tomatoes into your desired thickness and consistency, add in your flavor makers: basil, parsley, and honey.

 What are the best tomatoes for marinara sauce?

-You can use almost any tomato to make fresh tomato marinara sauce, but the best ones will be the paste tomatoes.
+You can use almost any tomato to make marinara sauce from scratch, but the best ones will be the paste tomatoes.
 These are meatier and have less water content, meaning you need to cook them for less time to get to that nice, thick sauce.
 Look for Roma or San Marzano tomatoes (and learn about the different types of tomatoes here).

-This homemade marinara sauce is made ultra-simply with fresh tomatoes, garlic, and herbs.
+This homemade marinara sauce recipe is made ultra-simply from scratch with fresh tomatoes, garlic, and herbs.
 No cans, no fuss!

 - 3 cloves garlic minced